drhaliburton/card-generator/tutorial/Part II.md

 Don't celebrate Christmas, or maybe you're tired of looking at the lights?
 Tack 'CSS animation' on the end of your Google search and you will likely be in luck, like some [Hanukkah candles](https://codepen.io/laviperchik/pen/vjwnI) or some [falling snow](https://codepen.io/NickyCDK/pen/AIonk).
 Keep in mind you'll likely need to tweak the CSS to fit in with your page structure and style.

-Let's add some snow over our card image!
-We'll need to add `\<div id="snow">\</div>` to our card file to hold our snow animation just under our image - the image column in our card container should now look like this.
+Let's add some snow over the card image!
+We'll need to add `<div id="snow"></div>` to our card file to hold the snow animation just under the image - the image column in the card container should now look like this.

 ````
 <div class="two-thirds column">
 	<img src="./img/our-family.jpg">
-	<div id="snow">\</div>
+	<div id="snow"></div>
 </div>
 ````
-Now we can add code for the snow CSS animation to our `card.css` file:
+Now we can add code for the snow CSS animation to the `card.css` file:

 ````
 #snow{